Zero density estimate for modular form $L$-functions in weight aspect: Outline of proof

 \section{Outline of proof}

-The method of proof of Theorem \ref{zero_density} is the same as in Selberg's original work on Dirichlet $L$-functions; in particular, we appeal to the following version of the argument principle introduced there. \begin{lemma} Let $\omega$ be a holomorphic function, non-zero in the half plane $\Re(s) > W$.
+The method of proof of Theorem \ref{zero_density} is the same as in Selberg's original work on Dirichlet $L$-functions; in particular, we appeal to the following version of the argument principle introduced there. \begin{lem} Let $\omega$ be an entire function, non-zero in the half plane $\Re(s) > W$.
 Let $\cB$ be the rectangular box $|\Im(s)| \leq H$, $W_0 \leq \Re(s) \leq W_1$ with $W_0 < W< W_1$.
 Then